mrodalgaard/atom-todo-show/README.md

 # Todo Show Package [![Build Status](https://travis-ci.org/mrodalgaard/atom-todo-show.svg)](https://travis-ci.org/mrodalgaard/atom-todo-show)

+> DEPRECATED: This package will no longer be maintained by me since I have switched permanently to VSCode.

 Finds all TODO, FIXME, CHANGED, XXX, IDEA, HACK, NOTE, REVIEW, NB, BUG, QUESTION, COMBAK, TEMP comments in your project and shows them in a nice overview list.

 Attention: This package searches for todos.
 For todo word highlighting see [language-todo](https://github.com/atom/language-todo).